wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/build-user-experience-portals/includes/2-multi-lingual.md

 - Text length might vary significantly between the languages, so appropriate space must be reserved.
 - Typography elements, such as fonts, might differ and affect the layout rendering.
-- Dates and currency are displayed differently depending on locale and the language that is used.
+- Dates and currency are displayed differently depending on the locale and the language that is used.
-- Some ethical or culturally-sensitive aspects might need to be considered when you are designing site appearance, for example, use of certain images that might be considered offensive by the target audience.
+- Some ethical or culturally-sensitive aspects might need to be considered when you are designing site appearance, for example, the use of certain images that might be considered offensive by the target audience.

 Work with the template designers and use different templates to render the content pages depending on the language.